mib32/disable_with_spinner/README.md

 # Disable with spinner

-A Rails gem, that lets you to replace the content of a remote button with animated spinner with just on data attribute.
+A Rails gem, that lets you to replace the content of a remote button with animated spinner with just one data attribute.

 ## Installation